-Not only can these items block the inlet and outlet pipes, they can also disrupt the biological separation process taking place within the tank itself.
+These items will block the inlet and outlet pipes, and also disrupt the biological separation process taking place within the tank itself.

 Septic drain field treatment

 - Avoid planting trees or plants on the area, as their roots can damage the underground pipes

 - Prevent anyone driving or parking over the field

 Emptying septic tanks

 The sludge that remains at the bottom of the tank after the natural biological separation process has ocurred, must be removed from the tank by a vacuum truck.
 This stops it from overflowing into the leach field.

 How often it needs emptying depends on a range of factors, from the size of the tank to the amount of waste that is added to the tank, and other variables.
 Some need emptying every couple of years, while others can go for decades before needing to be emptied.
 Your local specialist will help you plan this service.